-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 - Galaxy S10: 12MP main, 12MP 2x telephoto, 16MP ultra-wide lens (Main sensor is 1.4um)

 Samsung is using an upgraded yet similar main camera as previous models, which takes great photos already.
-Then, they’ve updated the telephoto camera to something new which promises to yield excellent photography.
+The telephoto lens is a 3x optical and 30x digital zoom, instead of only 2x on the Galaxy S10, which is a huge difference.

-The telephoto lens is a 3x optical and 10x digital zoom, instead of only 2x on the Galaxy S10.
 Basically, you can zoom in further with better results and clearer photos.
-We’ve even heard rumors of a new 100x “super-zoom” or space zoom using a combination of the new hardware and software.
-What you see above are the three main cameras, a ToF camera sensor, the flash and microphones.
+Plus, thanks to a 64MP telephoto lens Samsung is now able to offer 8k video recording on the Galaxy S20.

 If you’re coming from something like a Galaxy S8 or S9, it’s worth waiting and paying a little more for the Galaxy S20.
+If you don’t need all those bells and whistles though, the Galaxy S10 still takes amazing photos and videos.

 Galaxy S20 vs Galaxy S10: Connectivity (5G)

-This suggests that the regular Galaxy S20 and S20+ both come with 5G optional, while the massive Galaxy S20 Ultra 5G only comes as a 5G phone.
-However, a different report claims US carriers like Verizon and AT&T will only offer customers the 5G Galaxy S20.
+One thing you might want to consider is 5G connectivity.
+While this isn’t a huge deal right now, it will be later this year and in 2021.
+The Galaxy S10 doesn’t have 5G, unless you buy a specific model with 5G.
+Samsung’s new Galaxy S20 lineup all come with 5G built-in, which makes them more future-proof.

-While this could hurt battery life, it also means the Galaxy S20 will be capable of faster internet speeds better for streaming or gaming and be future-proof more so than older devices.
+While this could hurt battery life, it also means the Galaxy S20 will be capable of faster internet speeds better for streaming and gaming, among other things.

 Galaxy S20 vs Galaxy S10: Battery Life & Charging